wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_getBlockByHash.md

 ---
-title: one:hmy_getBlockByHash \[POST\]
+title: hmy_getBlockByHash - Harmony
-description: Returns information about the block by hash.
+description: Example code for the hmy_getBlockByHash json-rpc method. Сomplete guide on how to use hmy_getBlockByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters